AndreaRibuoli/RIBY/README.md

 All the memory in the `private address space` of the running PASE/AIX process is also memory the current IBM i job have access to.

-Let us suppose we will be able to have the ILE *malloc* function to execute from Ruby (and we will!), now, what a PASE process can do with a 16-byte long **ILE address**?
+Let us suppose we will be able to have the ILE *malloc* function execute from Ruby (and we will!), now, what a PASE process can do with a 16-byte long **ILE address**?

 As I previously told there are various extensions to the *AIX libc.a*.
 Some of these take care of converting pointers.
 The **[_CVTSPP](https://www.ibm.com/support/knowledgecenter/ssw_ibm_i_74/apis/pase__cvtspp.htm)** function converts the teraspace address in a tagged space pointer to an equivalent IBM PASE for i memory address.